 - 5.7.1.
-The pupil has special needs such that, even with additional resources available from the Department of Education and Skills and/or the NCSE, the school cannot meet such needs and/or provide the pupil with an appropriate education; - 5.7.2.
-The members of the Board of Management are reasonably clear from reports, that the pupil poses an unacceptable risk to self or other pupils, to school staff or to school property. - 5.7.3.
+The pupil has special needs such that, even with additional resources available from the Department of Education and/or the NCSE, the school cannot meet such needs and/or provide the pupil with an appropriate education; - 5.7.2.
+It is reasonably clear from reports, that the pupil poses an unacceptable risk to self or other pupils, to school staff or to school property. - 5.7.3.
 The pupil has previously been expelled from St. Anne's School or any other school in circumstances where the Board of Management feels that placement in St. Anne's School would not be appropriate for the child.